 We work with excellent masters of sport to help promote our passion for healthy lifestyles, and wonderful chefs to create delicious recipes for everyone; from Michelin-starred inspiration to family-friendly dishes that everyone can enjoy.

 Andrew Fairlie is renowned as one of the best chefs in the world, and, despite being in demand, he has helped us to promote healthy eating.
 His two Michelin-starred restaurant, AndrewFairlie@Gleneagles, topped the prestigious Sunday Times Food List in 2012.
 To learn more about Andrew Fairlie and see his delicious recipes please click here.

 Michel Roux Jr

 As the son of Michelin-starred chef Albert Roux, Michel Roux Jr was brought up loving good food.
 He’s now one of Britain’s most famous chefs, and it is an honour to have him as an ambassador.
-Owner of the two Michelin-starred Le Gavroche Restaurant, Michel also hosts BBC 2′s Masterchef: The Professionals and has written five popular cookbooks.
+Owner of the two Michelin-starred Le Gavroche Restaurant, Michel also hosted BBC 2′s Masterchef: The Professionals and has written five popular cookbooks.
 In 2010 he opened two new London restaurants: ‘Roux at Parliament Square’ with Restaurant Associates, and ‘Roux at The Landau’ at the prestigious hotel, The Langham.
 Click here to read more about Michel and try his amazing recipes.

 Sally Bee is a writer and TV cook who is passionate about creating healthy recipes that the whole family can enjoy.
 Sally is an advocate for healthy living after suffering three heart attacks when she was 36.
 She has written three best-selling family friendly cook books, which have even been used in the kitchen of the White House following a visit by Michelle Obama!
 To see her amazing recipes click here.